 You can save the current configuration of the EAP as a backup file and restore the configuration via a backup file.
-To prevent the settings from being lost, we recommend that you back up the settings before you upgrade the device or upload a new configuration file.
+Back up the settings before you upgrade the device or upload a new configuration file can prevent it from being lost.